josephsandorvoros/AzureLocalDemo/README.md

 - **Network switch for storage**.
 When you select this option, your Azure Local system uses network switches connected to your network interfaces for storage communication.
 You can deploy up to 16 machines using this configuration.

-## Now you have an Azure Local Cluster...now what?
+## Now you have an Azure Local Cluster now what?

 Now you should have a cluster with a management name for the cluster.
 In my case I chose JSVS2D so I'll use this as the frame of reference for example but yours is whatever you named it in the deployment process.
 The registration process created a resource group for you, and the deployment process added your cluster to that resource group with all the required things it needs.
 You have to add one more thing to do other things in your cluster.
 You need to create a logical network.
 This will allow the VMs and containers you run to interact withing the cluster and with the outside world.